-Population control law will be brought soon, says Union minister Prahlad Singh Patel
+Population control law will be introduced soon, says Union minister Prahlad Singh Patel

-Since Independence, laws on a two-child policy have been proposed in Parliament more than 35 times, but has never been passed.
+Since Independence, laws on a two-child policy have been proposed in Parliament more than 35 times, but have never been passed.

-Union Minister Prahlad Singh Patel on Tuesday said that India will soon have a law for population control, PTI reported.
+Union minister Prahlad Singh Patel on Tuesday said that India will soon have a law for population control, PTI reported.
 The food processing minister made the statement while speaking to reporters at an event in Raipur.

 Over the years, BJP leaders have been pushing for laws on population control.
 Their actions are based on the Hindutva narrative that Muslims produce more children as a deliberate plan to gain a majority, and capture political power in the country.